3 Chromosomal Disorders

 Case study 4

-A three-month-old infant is brought to a local clinic where the diagnosis of Down syndrome had been made at birth.
+A 3 month old infant is brought to a local clinic where the diagnosis of Down syndrome had been made at birth.
 The mother says that the child gets very short of breath and becomes cyanosed (blue) with feeds.
-She wants to know whether her child will be able to attend a normal school.
+She wants to know whether her child will be able to attend a mainstream school.

 1. What is the probable complication in this child with Down syndrome?